Posts Tagged ‘herbs’

 Occasionally surgery is not an option to remove the toe because of poor health or heart conditions and then other treatments need to be used.

-I treat a wonderful happy Gordon Settle named Hudson, known to most of those who love him as Huddie.
+I treat a wonderful happy Gordon Setter named Hudson, known to most of those who love him as Huddie.
 He has lost three toes to this disease and also has Cushings disease, which makes his immune system not as strong as a normal dog.

 With Hudson we have developed the following protocol, which I recommend for any dog who has had multiple squamous cell carcinomas in the toes.